By Aya Elamroussi, CNN

-Hundreds much fires are burning successful the Canadian state of British Columbia, wherever a state of exigency was besides declared this week.
+Hundreds much fires are burning successful the Canadian state of British Columbia, wherever a state of emergency was declared July 20.

 Additional evacuations were announced Friday, bringing the full to 2,439 evacuees, according to InciWeb.

-On Thursday, Nevada besides received a assistance from the Federal Emergency Management Agency to combat the occurrence aft requesting assistance earlier that day.
+Nevada connected Thursday received a assistance from the Federal Emergency Management Agency (FEMA) to combat the occurrence aft requesting assistance earlier that day.